 If you begin to experience any pain or discomfort around your breast implants or if you notice undesirable changes in appearance of your implanted breasts, we encourage you to call our Scottsdale plastic surgery center to schedule a consultation with our Dr. Corey and learn more about your breast implant revision and replacement options.

 There are a number of reasons you may wish to consider breast implant revision surgery.
 Aesthetic imperfections are certainly among the top motivating factors, but so too are issues of comfort and health.
 While rare, breast augmentation complications can occur on occasion.
+Unfortunately we are seeing some of these complications as we see more and more non- Plastic Surgery Board Certified physicians performing aesthetic surgery without the proper training and experience.
+In many States, it is not illegal for ANY type of physician to perform cosmetic surgical procedures in the confines of their own office or clinic.
+Many of these practitioners only have a few operations that they feel comfortable with and then try and apply them to every situation.
+This approach can lead to patient's being very dissatisfied with their result and even worse, a surgical complication.
 You may want to consider breast implant replacement if you experience one of the following complications:

 If you begin to experience any pain or discomfort around your breast implants or if you notice changes to their appearance, we encourage you to call our Scottsdale plastic surgery center to schedule a consultation with our Dr. Corey and learn more about your breast implant revision and replacement options.